ModernHumanAnatomy/MHACapstone/docs/capstone-proposal-guidelines.md

 If you need to buy anything for your capstone project that your mentor cannot provide, then you are going to need a budget.

 In this section, create a line item budget for any purchases necessary for your capstone.
 Be sure to detail the rationale for each line item.
 Make sure that your budget does not exceed $1000.

-To receive the funds, you will need to fill out a separate request form and submit this form to the finance committee. **PLEASE NOTE: Items purchased without a budget and request form will not be reimbursed.**
+To receive the funds, you will need to fill out a separate request form and submit this form to the finance committee. **Please note: Items purchased without a budget and request form will not be reimbursed.**

 If you do not intend to request funds, please state that **No Funds will be requested**.

 ### Timeline